rmbolger/Posh-IBWAPI/docs/index.md

 Install-Module -Name Posh-IBWAPI -Scope CurrentUser
 ```

+!!! warning
-*NOTE: If you use PowerShell 5.1 or earlier, `Install-Module` may throw an error depending on your Windows and .NET version due to a change PowerShell Gallery made to their TLS settings.
-For more info and a workaround, see the [official blog post](https://devblogs.microsoft.com/powershell/powershell-gallery-tls-support/).*
+    If you use PowerShell 5.1 or earlier, `Install-Module` may throw an error depending on your Windows and .NET version due to a change PowerShell Gallery made to their TLS settings.
+For more info and a workaround, see the [official blog post](https://devblogs.microsoft.com/powershell/powershell-gallery-tls-support/).

 ## Installation (Development)